2024-2025 Academic Catalog

 Saint Louis University has two campuses: the St. Louis, Missouri, campus and the Madrid, Spain, campus.
 The St. Louis campus is physically divided into the north campus, located in the Grand Boulevard Midtown area; the south campus, located one mile to the south; and SLU School of Law, located in downtown St. Louis near civil, criminal and appellate courts.

 Saint Louis University is classified as a Research University: High Research Activity by the Carnegie Foundation for the Advancement of Teaching.
-The University enrolls nearly 13,000 full- and part-time students, including a significant number from countries around the world.
+The University enrolls more than 15,000 full- and part-time students, including a significant number from countries around the world.

 • College of Arts and Sciences (established in 1818)